 “Kenny Jackson is one of the best!
 He is able to break down knowledge of his craft for the beginner to understand, and can teach at any level.
 I am a beginning fiddle player, and while I am in awe of his musical skill, I still find him to be an encouraging, clear, and excellent teacher. ”

 — Sue West

-The fiddle music that I teach is deeply rooted in American traditional music, especially from the Appalachian South – the kind of music that was commonly played by country folks long before more modern styles like bluegrass, western swing, and country-western were popularized via mass media.
+The fiddle music that I teach is deeply rooted in American traditional music, especially from the Appalachian South – the kind of music that was commonly played by country folks long before more modern styles like bluegrass, western swing, and country-western were popularized via mass media, and before contest-style fiddling (like at the famous Weiser, Idaho contest and other events) developed.
 It’s a beautiful, diverse, and deep kind of music that I’ve loved, played, and taught for decades.
 I love lots of kinds of music including all the above, but this is where my roots are strongest.

 I also teach old-time banjo (clawhammer and fingerpicking styles), rhythm guitar and basic flatpicking, and old-time mandolin.

 You can take lessons with me either online via Skype or in person at my home in beautiful Chatham County, NC.
 I have taught many students online since 2007, and it is a great alternative if you aren’t within commuting distance, are short on time, or if you just prefer to take your lessons in the comfort of your own home.
 Please feel free to contact me with any questions you might have before you book any lessons.
 Life is short, there’s a lot of music to be made, and there’s no time like the present to get started.

 What is your approach to teaching?